3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 ## Chamber heater Setup

-There are STL's for Voron machines available with instructions on how to build a safe & reliable heater.
+There are STL's for Voron machines available with instructions on how to build a chamber heater.

 >[!CAUTION]
 >If you are unsure in any way how to build a unit such as this DO NOT BUILD ONE!